Betiiy/alx-system_engineering-devops/README.md

-shell variable expanision task 1 display hello user
+she;ll variable task 2
+add /action to the path